Moorviper/MesHoshi/README.md

 Change this to match your communities' name.
 It will be used in various places.

+## fixedCenter (array, optional)

+This option allows to fix the map at one specific coordinate depending on following case-sensitive parameters:

+- `lat` latitude of the center point
+- `lng` longitude of the center point
+- `radius` visible radius around the center in km

+Examples for `fixedCenter`:

+    "fixedCenter": {
+      "lat": 50.80,
+      "lng": 12.07,
+      "radius": 30
+    }

 ## mapSigmaScale (float)

 This affects the initial scale of the map.
 Greater values will show a larger